Exploring the exact limits of the real-time equation-of-motion coupled cluster cumulant Green's functions: Theory

-It is worthwhile to notice that correlation effects in the $N$-electron state, as described in the exact one-particle Green's function formulation Eq.(\ref{eq: chGF}), are approximated by directly considering the correlations in the $(N-1)$-electron state as seen in Eq. (\ref{eq: ans1}).
-This distinction can also be explicitly observed by comparing the ansatze in Eqs. (\ref{eq: ans0}) and (\ref{eq: ans1}).
-To enhance the description of correlation effects, particularly by incorporating correlations corresponding to the $N$-electron state, we propose more generalized time-dependent extended CC (eCC) ansatz
+It is worthwhile to notice that correlation effects in the $N$-electron state, $|\Psi^{(N)}\rangle$, as described in the exact one-particle Green's function formulation Eq. (\ref{eq: chGF}), was approximated by a single determinant as seen from the above.
+This distinction can also be explicitly observed by comparing the ans\"{a}tze in Eqs. (\ref{eq: ans0}) and (\ref{eq: ans1}).
+To enhance the description of correlation effects, particularly by incorporating correlations corresponding to the $N$-electron state, we propose a more general time-dependent double CC (dCC) ansatz